edtbl76/gatsby-test-blog/content/blog/2022/08/09-architects1/index.md

 ---
-title: "Architects Part 1"
+title: "Defining The Architect Role: Part 1"
 date: "2022-08-17T00:00:00.169Z"
 description: "Naming is hard.
 The title of 'Architect' is one with a storied history.
-From fish tales, to epic journeys, to ghoulish nightmares technology architect responsibilities and roles are hard to pin down.
-In part one, I aim to provide the tools that can be used for tech and non-tech folk alike to communicate and work together to help staff these roles as well as to evaluate how they fit into your organization."
+From fish tales, to epic
+journeys, to ghoulish nightmares,  technology architect responsibilities and roles are hard to pin down.
+In part one,
+I aim to provide the tools that can be used for tech and non-tech folk alike to communicate and work together to help staff these roles as well as to evaluate how they fit into your organization."
 ---